vlad17/ml-notes/README.md

 # ML Notes

 These notes are a dedicated collection of condensed educational materials relating to machine learning (ML).
-I hope that eventually they will contain a comprehensive, rigorous overview of practical and theoretical concerns for machine learning, ultra-compactified (but with links everywhere for deep-diving!)
+I hope that eventually they will contain a comprehensive, rigorous overview of practical and theoretical concerns for machine learning, ultra-compacted (but with links everywhere for deep-diving!)

 Prerequisites: